 What is Bushy Beardgrass?

 Also known as bushy beardgreass, this is an attractive ornamental grass for areas that have damp to wet ground.
 Adding fall and winter color and interest, Glomeratus beardgrass, brightens areas that have gone drab with colder seasons.
 Showy copper-orange stems and plumes are long lasting, persisting through cold temperatures when adequate water is supplied.

 Bushy bluestem grass grows in most areas of the U.S. (zones 3-9), supplying beautiful color in a range of beds and borders and around streams and ponds.
 It’s great for naturalizing a landscape area, or for use in the back of a rain garden or around fountains.
 It may also be planted as a livestock feed and for erosion control on slopes and banks.

-Flattened blue stems, reaching 18 inches to five feet (.45 to 1.5 m.), display willowy plumes growing from the top third in late summer.
+Flattened blue stems, reaching 18 inches to 5 feet (46 cm. to 1.5 m.), display willowy plumes growing from the top third in late summer.
 Its narrow leaves are attached to sheaths that wrap around the stems.
 These leaves are bluish green before colder temperatures promote color change.